ICS491TeamLucio/lucio.github.io/index.md

 For authentication, the application uses the University of Hawaii CAS test server, and follows the approach shown in [meteor-example-uh-cas](http://ics-software-engineering.github.io/meteor-example-uh-cas/).

 When the application is run, the CAS configuration information must be present in a configuration file such as [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template/blob/master/config/settings.development.json).

 Anyone with a UH account can login and use UHPool to create a portfolio.
-The user will then create their own profile and image (and car image) in order to gain further access.
+The user will then create their own profile and image (and car image) to gain further access.

 ### Authorization

 The landing and directory pages are public; anyone can access those pages.

 The profile and filter pages require authorization: you must be logged in (i.e. authenticated) through the UH test CAS server, and the authenticated username returned by CAS must match the username specified in the URL.
 So, for example, only the authenticated user `johnson` can access the pages `http://localhost:3000/johnson/profile` and `http://localhost:3000/johnson/filter`.

 To prevent people from accessing pages they are not authorized to visit, template-based authorization is used following the recommendations in [Implementing Auth Logic and Permissions](https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions).